Factor models on locally tree-like graphs: Bethe interpolation for general factor models

-where the limit in expectation is justified by the boundedness of $\pd_\be\xi$ on compacts and uniform sparsity (as in the proof of Lem.~\ref{lem:logZ.deriv}).
-This verifies \eqref{eq:dbeta.assump}, and the verification of \eqref{eq:dB.assump} is entirely similar.
-The result therefore follows from Thm.~\ref{t:fm}. \epf
+where the limit in expectation is justified by the boundedness of $\pd _\be\xi$ on compacts and uniform sparsity (as in the proof of Lemma~\ref {lemlogZderiv}).
+This verifies \eqref{edbetaassump}, and the verification of \eqref{edBassump} is entirely similar.
+The result therefore follows from Theorem~\ref{tfm}. \end{pf*}

-\brmk If uniqueness of Gibbs measures does not hold, one may consider extremal decomposition of the subsequential local weak limits $\wh\mu$ of $(G_n,\vec\si_n)$, either in the spaces $\gibbs_T$ (possibly losing unimodularity in the decomposition) or in the space $\unimsr$.
-Extremal decomposition in $\unimsr$ is discussed in \cite[\S4]{\aldouslyons} but it is unclear whether extremal elements would be unimodular Markov chains in the sense described here.
-A decomposition of $\wh\mu=\mu\otimes\nu$ into unimodular Markov chains $\mu\otimes\nu'$ would obviously yield a substantial generalization of Thm.~\ref{t:fm.unique}. \ermk
+\begin{rmk} If uniqueness of Gibbs measures does not hold, one may consider extremal decomposition of the subsequential local weak limits $\wh\mu$ of $(G_n,\vec{\si}_n)$, either in the spaces $\gibbs_T$ (possibly losing unimodularity in the decomposition), or in the space $\unimsr$.
+Extremal decomposition in $\unimsr$ is discussed in \cite{MR2354165}, Section~4, but it is unclear whether extremal elements would be unimodular Markov chains in the sense described here.
+A decomposition of $\wh\mu=\mu\otimes\nu$ into unimodular Markov chains $\mu \otimes\nu '$ would obviously yield a substantial generalization of Theorem~\ref {tfmunique}. \end{rmk}